vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 78

-[^33]: Approaching a problem from multiple directions provides validation and also pro- motes greater flexibility.
+[^33]: Approaching a problem from multiple directions provides validation and also promotes greater flexibility.
 5.9 Electron Volt (eV)
 The electron-volt (eV) is the unit of choice for energy at the atomic scale.
 This makes it ideal for discussing individual chemical bond strengths, the energy of individual photons of light emitted from atoms, and thermal energy per atom or molecule.[^34] We also use the eV for nuclear physics, but must increase the scale one million-fold and therefore speak of the mega-electron-volt, or MeV.
 We have already hit all the relevant concepts for understanding the eV in Section 5.8.
 The main reason to have its own section is so that it